Amber Marshall (actress): Career

-In 2007, Marshall was cast as Amy Fleming in the forthcoming CBC/Up TV series Heartland.
+In 2007, Marshall was cast as Amy Fleming in the CBC Television series Heartland.
 The series is based on the 25-novel series written by Lauren Brooke.
 The series premiered on Canadian television in October 2007 and originally in syndication in the US on The CW Plus group of stations affiliated with The CW network, and then in 2010, it moved to GMC (now Up TV) and its fifteenth season premiered on May 19, 2022 in the US on Up.
+At the time the series began, Marshall was 19 years old, portraying Amy Fleming when she was not quite 16.
+By 2014, Marshall gained an additional credit as a consulting producer for the show.

-The series, filmed in High River Alberta, is about a girl named Amy Fleming living in the fictional town of Hudson Alberta.
-Her family owns a horse ranch called Heartland, where they have a long tradition of healing horses.
-For her performance in the series, Marshall won the inaugural Canada's Screen Star Award at the 1st annual Canadian Screen Awards.
+The series, filmed in High River, Alberta, is about a girl named Amy Fleming living in the fictional town of Hudson, Alberta.
+Her family owns a horse and cattle ranch called Heartland, where they have a long tradition of healing horses, and the series is focused on the ups and downs of the family, the ranch, and the surrounding community.
+For her performance in the series, Marshall won the inaugural Canada's Screen Star at the 1st annual Canadian Screen Awards, an award voted on by the viewing public.
 In 2015, Heartland surpassed Street Legal as the longest-running one-hour scripted drama in the history of Canadian television.

+As the top-billed star of Heartland, she has gained a strong following among fans of the show.
+As such she has presented at the Canadian Country Music Association Awards.
+By 2015, Marshall had put out a line of jewelry and had also started a magazine, Amber Marshall, Life & Style Magazine.
+In the early 2020s, she opened Marshall's Country Store in Diamond Valley, Alberta, which was converted from a diner that had closed.

+During off-times from filming the series, Marshall has appeared in several other films.
+In one of them, Love in Harmony Valley (2020), she played the female lead in a romantic drama centered around the effects upon friendships of a serious accident.

 Personal life

 As of 2016, Marshall lives on a farm ranch outside Calgary, Alberta with her husband Shawn Turner and their animals.
 Marshall married Shawn, a photographer, on July 27, 2013, after becoming engaged in early 2012.

-In between filming seasons of Heartland, Marshall helps out at a local veterinary clinic and spends time with her many animals on her farm ranch near Calgary, Alberta.
+In between filming seasons of Heartland, Marshall helps out at a local veterinary clinic and spends time with her many animals.
 She has horses, cows, chickens, ducks, dogs, cats, and rabbits.
-She had an alpaca, at one time, but it died.
+She had an alpaca, at one time, as well.
 She has also volunteered at a Wildlife Rehabilitation Centre where she took raptor classes, to work with falcons and hawks.